Exploring the Challenge and Value of Deep Learning in Automated Skin Disease Diagnosis: Introduction

 We identified the persisting challenges and limitations in the application of deep learning models for skin disease diagnosis, including complex features, image noise, intra-class variation and inter-class similarity, and data imbalance.

-This review provides a comprehensive overview of the current research status regarding how deep learning models address the 4 challenges mentioned above in the diagnosis of skin diseases, synthesizing findings from various sources to offer a holistic perspective on the field.
+This review provides a comprehensive overview of the current research on how deep learning models address the four challenges mentioned above in automated skin disease diagnosis, synthesizing findings from various sources to offer a holistic perspective on the field.
+Then, we conduct a comparative analysis of various deep learning methodologies, offering insights into their strengths and weaknesses to guide researchers and clinicians in selecting the most appropriate approach.

-By presenting a comparative analysis of different deep learning methodologies, this review offers insights into their respective strengths and weaknesses, assisting researchers and clinicians in selecting the most appropriate approach for specific diagnostic tasks.
+Then, a comparative analysis of various deep learning methodologies, is conducted in this paper, offering insights into their strengths and weaknesses to guide researchers and clinicians in selecting the most appropriate approach.
+Compared with existing surveys, none of them integrates a PRISMA-based methodological rigor with a challenge-oriented taxonomy, nor do they systematically connect technical advances with clinical applicability.

 With the current progress and challenges summarized, this review not only contributes to academic knowledge but also offers valuable guidance for future research directions and the clinical implementation of deep learning models in skin disease diagnosis.